How to Make a Visual Essay

 How to Start

-Visual essays are a different format from a written essay, but they require many of the same processes to make.
-Just like in a written essay, you will need to decide what you want to explain or argue.
+Visual essays are a different format from a written ones, but they require many of the same processes to make.
+Just like when you write, you will need to decide what you want to explain or argue.
 Here is what you need to do in order to plan your essay.

 - Choose a Topic.